 So the first part of the Prayer of Serenity is actually a prayer for inner peace.
 Christians believe God is the inspiration for that peace, while other religions attribute inner wellness to studying, the Creator, or Great Spirit or some other spiritual leader.
 In addition to these sources of strength I also believe peace can come from knowing ourselves, with an honest appraisal of out shortcomings and our successes and acceptance of both for what they are: parts of us.

 But when we proceed to the second part of the prayer, courage is also needed to change the things that need changing.
-Change, whether gained by taking a stand or whether by allowing it to happen over time through learning, is often a challenging though desirable education in itself.
+Change, whether gained by taking a stand or whether by working at and studying wisdom is often a challenging though desirable education in itself.